nitinkc/terraform-concepts/docs/Labs_GCP.md

    `lifecycle { ignore_changes }` guard, and propose (don't necessarily apply) the change.

 **Status:** *Not started — this is the wrap-up milestone once Labs 11–17 are complete.*

-**Key takeaway (expected):** This lab isn't about new syntax — it's the transfer step (Advisor persona's Gate 4/Gate 5 language): can the patterns learned in isolated, safe sandbox examples be recognized and reasoned about inside a real, complex, multi-file production-style repo.

----

-## Up Next

-Labs 1–10 are complete and documented above.
-Lab 11 is drafted, pending your run results.
-Labs 12–18 are now fully drafted (code + commands + expected verification) above, each marked "Not yet run" — update each lab's **Status** and **Key takeaway** sections with your actual results as you complete them, same as Labs 1–10.